 There are plenty of other beach communities on the Pacific side of Panama, but they do not have our amenities requirements, so we do not visit them during a Panama Relocation Tour.
 In another article I will write about beach communities on the Caribbean side of Panama.

-Someone from a previous tour is renting a small 1 bedroom ocean front house in Las Lajas for $200 per month there.
-There is a small housing development and some new condos in Las Lajas but the road to get to those properties is a dirt road filled with pot holes.
-You can still buy a ocean front land for under $50,000 in Las Lajas.
+Someone from a previous tour is renting a small 1 bedroom oceanfront house in Las Lajas for $200 per month there.
+There is a small housing development and some new condos in Las Lajas but the road to get to those properties is a dirt road filled with potholes.
+You can still buy oceanfront land for under $50,000 in Las Lajas.

 If you live in the Las Lajas area, you’d need to make frequent trips to David to buy groceries, go shopping for clothes or shoes, pick up Amazon orders, see a doctor, go to the airport, go to a hospital etc. It is 1 hour 15 minute drive from Las Lajas to David.

 A tour client rented a house at Las Olas.
-Out of the 64 houses only 4 where occupied by full timers so she felt lonely.
+Out of the 64 houses only 4 were occupied by full-timers so she felt lonely.
 How many people live in a beach community full time is something important to check out before you rent or certainly before you buy.

 Caribbean Side – Bocas Del Toro

 Most of the Caribbean side of Panama is not developed.
 The most populated and popular area is Bocas Del Toro (aka Bocas) which consists of a chain of islands.
 The archipelago has 9 main islands, 52 cays.
-The main island, Isla Colon, certainly qualifies as a funky beach community which is popular with tourists and back packers.
+The main island, Isla Colon, certainly qualifies as a funky beach community that is popular with tourists and backpackers.
 There are some amazing restaurants in Bocas, good surf and diving too.

 Bocas is popular with boaters and people who live on boats.
 There are several marinas.